AbelCoplet/llama-cag-n8N/README.md

 └── start_services.py          # Service management script
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [llama.cpp](https://github.com/ggerganov/llama.cpp) for enabling local LLM inference with large context windows
 - [n8n](https://n8n.io/) for the workflow automation platform
-- All contributors to this project